On this page:

 - Configure Email/SMS settings to enable notifications.
-For SaaS, an SMTP server is preconfigured.
+For SaaS, AppDynamics preconfigures the SMTP server.
 For an on-premises Controller and SMS configuration, see Enable an Email Server.

 - Get to know the AppDynamics defaults, such as built-in health rules and baseline calculations.